Our Recommendations (in no particular order)

 Cleveland History Center

-The Cleveland History Center tells the story of Cleveland, from its founding by Moses Cleaveland (yes his name is spelled with an “a”) all the way to today.
+The Cleveland History Center tells the story of Cleveland, from its founding by Moses Cleaveland (yes his name is spelled with an extra “a”) all the way to today.
 You can see artifacts from throughout the city’s history.

 Additional Things to do in Cleveland